kekse1/v4/docs/modules/web/window.md

 Using `getTimeout()` and `getInterval()` will either return an array with all available ones, if NO argument is defined, or just a single or a selection of some (or null if nothing found).

+Now also with `has{Timeout,Interval}()`, to check for existing IDs or handler functions.
+You can call them with any number of arguments.
+Without any, the result shows if at least one timeout/interval is defined.
+One argument directly returns `true/false` (if not `null`, when none is defined), or many will return in a result array.

+### _Unique_ handler functions
+Like it's the way with events, my timeouts/intervals support UNIQUE handler functions.

+So if `DEFAULT_UNIQUE` is true, no more timeouts/intervals are being created if a previously defined handler function is already there.

+### Implementation

 * `window.timeout`
 * `window.timeouts`
 * `window.interval`